Ernst Thomke

-Ernst Thomke (born 21 April 1939) is a Swiss physician and watchmaker.
+Ernst Thomke (born 21 April 1939) is a Swiss physicist and watchmaker.
 Training first as a mechanic, he later acquired the Swiss federal maturity degree and pursued academic studies whilst in employment.

 Early life and education

-Thomke was born in Biel/Bienne in the Canton of Berne, on the Franco-German linguistic border.
-He completed an apprenticeship as a mechanic at the factory of ETA SA in Grenchen, Canton of Solothurn.
+Thomke was born in Biel/Bienne in the canton of Bern, on the Franco-German linguistic border.
+He completed an apprenticeship as a mechanic at the factory of ETA SA in Grenchen, canton of Solothurn.
 Between 1961 and 1967, he studied natural sciences, mainly chemistry at the University of Bern and University of Lausanne.
-He then pursued medical studies in Berne while working full-time.
+He then pursued medical studies in Bern while working full-time.
 He was promoted to doctor in 1975.
 He completed his education with management studies and marketing at the INSEAD, Fontainebleau.

 He worked in research from 1970 to 1977 for the British pharmaceutical group Beecham, mainly at their Swiss laboratories, but also at the pharmacological institute of Gothenburg, Sweden.
 He was appointed head of marketing and regional marketing director in the group's Europe division.